uhasker/getting-things-done-in-next-js/src/chapter7/01-react-components.md

 ```

 This is already not too bad, but of course we want to take advantage of the latest and greatest JavaScript syntax there is.
-Writing `props.tasks` is annoying.
-This will become even more annoying when we have a lot of props.
+Writing `props.tasks` is annoying and will become even more annoying when we have a lot of props.

 We can use object destructuring to alleviate this: